yuekaizhang/dynamo/docs/components/router/README.md

 - Exposes the service on port 8080 (configurable)
 - Automatically handles all backend workers registered to the Dynamo endpoint

-Backend workers can register themselves using the `register_llm` API, and the KV Router will automatically include them in its routing decisions.
-The router will:
+Backend workers register themselves using the `register_llm` API, after which the KV Router automatically:
-- Track the state of all registered workers
+- Tracks the state of all registered workers
-- Make intelligent routing decisions based on KV cache overlap
+- Makes routing decisions based on KV cache overlap
-- Balance load across available workers
+- Balances load across available workers

 ### Important Arguments